VVignesh123/Intelligent-Traffic-Management/README.md

 - The implementation of machine learning models for predictive traffic analysis is poised to elevate the system's proactive traffic management capabilities.

 - Expansion efforts aim to encompass more intricate intersections and intricate road networks, fortifying the system's applicability and impact.

-## Contact 📞
-For inquiries, collaboration prospects, or simply to discuss the project's nuances, please feel free to get in touch with the project author.

-🚗🚕🚙🚛🚦 Keep traffic flowing seamlessly with the transformative power of Smart Adaptive Traffic Management! 🌐🚀

----